-The car windows were down; the cassette player was working overtime; chocolate Paddle Pops the treat of choice as we stopped for fuel and if the trip was long enough, an overnight stop over at a roadside 70’s style brick facade Motel where you drove in and parked your car right outside your room, was a given.
+The car windows were down.
+The cassette player was working overtime.
+Chocolate Paddle Pops the treat of choice as we stopped for fuel.
+Subsequently, if the trip was long enough, an overnight stop over at a roadside 70s style brick facade Motel where you drove in and parked your car right outside your room, was a given.

 Along this coast a region always caught my eye out the car window – the lush countryside surrounding that most bohemian of places – Byron Bay and the North Coast hinterland.
 Now as a “grown up” and living in Melbourne, I look forward to a return to this area every year with its promise of sunshine, great food and relaxed vibe.

 This area has for many years been attracting talented sea and tree changer chefs and front of house professionals from the big cities.

 Brunswick Heads is a markedly laid-back seaside town about 30 minutes north from Byron Bay.
 Over the past few years the town has been the lucky recipient of acquiring new residents and super talented hospitality professionals.
 Lunch or dinner at Fleet is a wonderful experience but do be prepared to book well in advance.
 If you miss out or simply prefer a more relaxed option, the good news is the team has opened a friendly local Mexican just around the corner called “La Casita” and it’s heaps of fun!
 Start with an icy margarita whilst you peruse the menu.
 It’s all delicious but if the corn is on the menu, you especially must order it!

 8 Coronation Ave, Pottsville, NSW 2489